-There is a national screening program.
-It will send you a free test kit for you to use in the privacy of your own home.
+If you are aged 50 to 74, the National Bowel Cancer Screening Program will send you a free test kit every 2 years for you to use in the privacy of your own home.
 The kit has instructions and a reply-paid envelope is included to return your samples in.
 Results are sent to you and your doctor.

 If you have symptoms such as blood in your stool or feeling as if you still need to go after you have finished a bowel motion or a recent and persistent change in bowel habit (for example looser bowel motions or severe constipation), don't wait for your kit - see your doctor.

-The Royal Australian College of General Practitioners recommend that a faecal occult blood test is used for bowel cancer screening in preference to a colonoscopy in people who are not at high risk.
-For more information, see your doctor or visit the Choosing Wisely Australia website.
+The Royal Australian College of General Practitioners recommend that an FOBT test is used for bowel cancer screening in preference to a colonoscopy in people who are not at high risk.
+For more information, see your doctor or visit the Choosing Wisely Australia.